defold/doc/docs/en/faq/faq.md

   /home/myname/Desktop/Defold/plugins/com.dynamo.cr.engine_1.0.0.201502231306/engine/linux/dmengine: error while loading shared libraries: libopenal.so.1: cannot open shared object file: No such file or directory
   ```

   then you need to install *libopenal1*.
+The package name varies between distributions, and in some cases you might have to install the *openal* and *openal-dev* or *openal-devel* packages.

 ## Android issues